gglope/sm64coopdx-spawn-objects/README.md

 # Which one to choose

-Scripts that work (with some bug), only download one of these:

-- spawn-objects.lua
-- spawn-objects-d.lua

 The versions can be identified by the letters in the script name:

 - **no letter**: standard version, only allows objects spawn, no delete, no save, no persistence